masato1122/auto-kappa/docs/source/installation.rst

 1. Send your ssh public key to the developper (M. Ohnishi).

-2. Once your key was registered, you can download Auto-KAPP with git command.
+2. Once your key was registered, you can download auto-kappa with git command.

 .. code-block:: bash